Last Updated on February 9, 2023

 4. Remain Flexible And Get Your Florist Involved Early in the Planning Process

-Another tip to save on your overall wedding flower cost is to be flexible.
-For example, you will usually save money by working with a color palette, rather than specific flower types.
-This will allow your florist more flexibility, often resulting in more bottom-line savings for you.
+Another tip to save on your overall wedding flower cost is flexibility.
+For example, you usually save money using a color palette rather than specific flower types.
+Using a color palette often can result in bottom-line savings for you.

-Many florists also provide other products and services for weddings and events or work closely with other professionals that do.
+Many florists provide other products and services for weddings and events or work closely with other professionals who do.
 Many offer decor and prop rental, linen rental, and venue lighting.

-Working with your florist early on can not only help to significantly reduce your wedding flower costs but your overall costs as well by spending less on related products and services you’re considering.
+Working with your florist early on can help reduce your wedding flower costs and overall costs by spending less on related products and services you’re considering.

-For example, I just met with a bride who bought several large cylinder vases to use for her reception, something she could have rented from us for much less.
+For example, I just met with a bride who bought several large cylinder vases for her reception, something she could have rented from us for much less.

 5. Ask For a Lower Price

-It’s always a buyer’s market if you know what to ask for, and how to ask for it.
-Being upfront with your budget is the key here, even if you’re just looking for the lowest price.
+It’s always a buyer’s market if you know what to ask and how to ask for it.
+Being upfront with your budget is the key, even if you’re looking for the lowest price.

-As I mentioned earlier, many florists are more than willing to work with couples planning a wedding on a tight budget.
+As I mentioned, many florists are more than willing to work with couples planning a wedding on a tight budget.

-But that said, if you do plan to spend over a certain amount with them, most florists are usually willing to throw in additional products or services for little or no cost.
+But that said, if you plan to spend a certain amount with them, most florists are usually willing to throw in additional products or services for little or no extra cost.

-If a florist knows you are ready to spend $xxx, it’s unlikely he or she will let you walk out the door without offering a few incentives.
+If a florist knows you are ready to spend $xxx, it’s unlikely they will let you walk out the door without offering a few incentives.

 They will find a way to make it work, trust me.
-Even if it doesn’t cut your wedding flower cost, you’ll wind up with more for your money.
+Even if it doesn’t cut your wedding flower cost, you’ll get more for your money.

-Keep an eye on the miscellaneous expenses that florists usually charge such as delivery fees, set-up and tear-down fees, and other service charges.
-They can really add up, but these fees are usually negotiable.
+Keep an eye on the miscellaneous expenses that florists usually charge, such as delivery fees, set-up and tear-down fees, and other service charges.
+They can add up, but these fees are generally negotiable.
 Sometimes all you have to do is ask.

-Spending wisely or saving money on your wedding is important.
+Spending wisely or saving money on your wedding should be your goal.
 It’s a priority for the majority of couples planning weddings today.

-I’ve outlined 5 different ways that you can use to lower your wedding flower cost.
-But don’t stop there.
+I’ve outlined five different ways that you can use to lower your wedding flower cost.
+But don’t stop with your florist.

-Use them with all of your wedding vendors.
+Use these tips with all of your wedding vendors.
 I think you’ll be surprised at the results.

-Join the notification list here.
+If you want more wedding planning tips like these, join my notification list here.
 Never any promos, just quick emails of new content we post.
 End of story.
+Period.

 Hope to see you back soon!